Riada125/Project-1/README.md

 My task was to create a grid-based game rendered in the browser that utilised 'vanilla' JavaScript, HTML and CSS.

-Given a selection of classic arcade games to choose from, I opted to build my take on _Space Invaders_ - with a theme inspired by the _Star Wars_ film saga and using Pixel art to evoke the sense of a typical arcade game.
+Given a selection of classic arcade games to choose from, I opted to build my take on _Space Invaders_.
+The theme was inspired by the _Star Wars_ film saga and used pixel art to evoke the sense of a typical arcade game.
 The broken, tuneless music used is to reflect the low-budget 'knock-off' feel of the game.

 The project was mainly to consolidate my beginners' knowledge of JavaScript and interacting with the DOM, but I worked hard to make it a fun experience to play.